-A. Category I critical aquifer recharge areas include those mapped areas that King County has determined are: 1.
+Code Executive's Proposed Change Executive's Intent/Rationale Policy Staff Comments A. Category I critical aquifer recharge areas include those mapped areas that King County has determined are: 1.
 Highly susceptible to groundwater contamination and that are located within a sole source aquifer or a wellhead protection area; or 2.
-In an area where hydrogeologic mapping or a numerical flow transport model in a Washington department of health approved wellhead protection plan demonstrate that the area is within the one-year time of travel to a wellhead for a Group A water system; B. Category II critical aquifer recharge areas include those mapped areas that King County has determined: 1.
+In an area where hydrogeologic mapping or a numerical flow transport model in a Washington depart of health approved wellhead protection plan demonstrate that the area is within the one-year time of travel to a wellhead for a Group A water system; B. Category II critical aquifer recharge areas include those mapped areas that King County has determined: 1.
 Have a medium susceptibility to ground water contamination and are located in a sole source aquifer or a wellhead protection area; or 2.
-Are highly susceptible to groundwater contamination and are not located in a sole source aquifer or wellhead protection area; and C. Category III critical aquifer recharge areas include those mapped areas that King County has determined have low susceptibility to groundwater contamination and are located over an aquifer underlying ((an island that is surrounded by saltwater)) Vashon-Maury Island.
-The CARA classifications in this propordinance are not updated to include aquifer vulnerability designations.
-At time of the public review draft in Mar 2024, the Executive proposed change this code section that would classify categories by the vulnerability levels on the adopted CARA maps.
-Council noted that adopted CARA maps did ractually identify vulnerability, which pose issues for implementation.
-Executive proposed ordinance.
-The BAS report states "King County making minor changes to the K.C.C. clarify that CARA is classified accord aquifer vulnerability as required by the state.
-Updates to the K.C.C. are not expected to meaningfully change crit area protections for CARA or effect C permit processing.
-Updates clarify the CARA is classified according to aquif vulnerability, bringing the K.C.C. up to with state requirements.
-The BAS reports to support the County's methodology for delineating CARA" (158).
-Council staff note that this propordinance does not actually included changes and is not consistent with the report.
-County protections for CARAs.
+Are highly susceptible to groundwater contamination and are not located in a sole source aquifer or wellhead protection area; and C. Category III critical aquifer recharge areas include those mapped areas that King County has determined have low susceptibility to groundwater contamination and are located over an aquifer underlying ((an island that is surrounded by saliwater)) Yashon-Maury Island. saltwater" with "Vashon-Maury Island." susceptibility and location over an aquifer or wellhead protection area.
+This section describes the different categories of CARAs.
+Policy Analysis: The County is required by state law to classify CARAS based on aquifer vulnerability.
+Vulnerability is the combination of hydrogeological susceptibility to contamination and the contamination loading potential.
+Vulnerability can be classified as "high" or "low."
+The CARA classifications in this proposed ordinance are not updated to include aquifer vulnerability designations.
+At the time of the public review draft in March 2024, the Executive proposed changes to this code section that would classify CARA categories by the vulnerability levels shown on the adopted CARA maps.
+Council staff noted that adopted CARA maps did not actually identify vulnerability, which may pose issues for implementation.
+Executive staff indicated that CARA maps are anticipated to be updated, but they are not part of this proposed ordinance.
+The BAS report states "King County is making minor changes to the K.C.C. to clarify that CARA is classified according to aquifer vulnerability as required by the state.
+Updates to the K.C.C. are not expected to meaningfully change critical area protections for CARA or effect County permit processing.
+Updates clarify that CARA is classified according to aquifer vulnerability, bringing the K.C.C. up to date with state requirements.
+The BAS report continues to support the County's methodology for delineating CARA" (page 158).
+Council staff note that this proposed ordinance does not actually include these changes and is not consistent with the BAS report.
+County protections for CARAs are